webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 [[Image:svgf_blurBoth.png]]

-The effect takes each pixel and moves it around randomly from its original location by a radius specified by the '''stdDeviation''' value.
+The effect takes each pixel and moves it around randomly from its original location within a radius specified by the '''stdDeviation''' value.
 Unlike the built-in CSS function, in SVG you can specify separate ''x'' and ''y'' values to produce a sideways motion effect that in this case is a bit more legible: